ldpape/iOLS-i2SLS/README.md

 ### iOLS_MP_HDFE : Exogenous covariates
-Without fixed effects, the package estimates a pseudo-GML model.
+Without fixed effects, the package estimates a pseudo-GML model: use the prefix "xi" along with "i." if you include categorical variables.

         sysuse auto.dta, replace
         eststo: xi: iOLS_MP_HDFE price mpg i.foreign, robust

-With fixed effects, the estimates do not suffer from the incidental parameter problem.
+Use the "absorb" option to absorb fixed effects.
+Both specifications will not yield the same point estimates.

         eststo: iOLS_MP_HDFE price mpg, absorb(foreign) robust

+Include the option "warm" to first identify an approximate solution (using iOLS-ẟ) which is then rendered exact (using iOLS-ρ).

+        eststo: iOLS_MP_HDFE price mpg, absorb(foreign) robust warm

+You can select the path to follow to approximate the final solution using "delta_path".

+        eststo: iOLS_MP_HDFE price mpg, absorb(foreign) robust warm delta_path(1 10 100)

+You can then display the output and export it using the "estout" package.

           esttab

-It is normal that both modes will not yield the same point estimates.

 ### i2SLS_MP_HDFE : Endogenous covariates
 The syntax is different for i2SLS_MP_HDFE, as shown in the following example: